natan-sinigaglia/VL.Elementa/README.md

 ### 2.0.0

+- New nodes to push widgets to Overlay
 - Renamed the library to VL.Elementa
 - New widget architecture : value properties and widget manager are now generic
+- completely reworked StyleSheet management
 - Style can be provided to a widget with the new Styleable component
 - Orientation, multi-components widgets and specific attributes are now handled by components (was in widget managers before)
 - Widgets can now have custom drawers
 - Layout nodes (stack, columns, etc) now provide more options to play with, allowing more precise layout
+- Added Padding to layout nodes
-- A widget's value can now be overriden from the outside, allowing several widgets to share the same value
+- A widget's ValueProperty can be provided from outside, allowing several widgets to share the same ValueProperty
 - mapping between external ValueProperties of different types
 - New help patches explaining custom drawers, shared value properties and Moveable/Resizeable components